 Then the Fourier integral represents f at all points where f is continuous and converges toward the average of f at the points of discontinuity.
 The behaviour is analogous as for the Fourier series.
-Remark 2.16.
+REMARK 3.16.
 The partial sums of a Fourier series correspond to integrals on finite intervals \int_0^a .
-EXAMPLE 2.17.
-Sometimes one can use Fourier integrals to "compute" integrals in the following sense.
+EXAMPLE 3.17.
+Beside the use of Fourier analysis to the solution of differential equations, sometimes one can use Fourier integrals to "compute" integrals in the following sense.
 Let us consider the function